Introduction

 Display Network Configuration Information

+without arguments to display information about the current network interfaces.
 The output shows all the essential information for the active network interfaces, including:

-- the hardware MAC address
+- The hardware MAC address.

-- IP addresses (inet)
+- IP addresses (inet).

-- netmasks
+- Netmasks.

 To see all the interfaces, including the inactive ones, add the -a